 To check for nystagmus, the provider may use the following procedure:

-If you have nystagmus due to a medical condition, these eye movements will depend on the cause.
+If you have nystagmus due to a medical condition, the type and severity of the eye movements during this maneuver will depend on the cause.

 You may have the following tests: